infobsmi/b33s/docs/bucket/lifecycle/README.md

 }
 ```

-#### 3.2.a Automatic removal of noncurrent versions keeping only most recent ones immediately (MinIO only extension)
+#### 3.2.a Automatic removal of noncurrent versions keeping only most recent ones immediately (B33S only extension)

-This is available only on MinIO as an extension to the NewerNoncurrentVersions feature.
+This is available only on B33S as an extension to the NewerNoncurrentVersions feature.
 The following rule makes it possible to remove older noncurrent versions
 of objects under the prefix `user-uploads/` as soon as there are more than `N` noncurrent versions of an object.

 ```